2.7 Radiation Exposure, Dose, and Distance

 Doubling distanceintensity becomes one-fourthtreating it as one-half

-Shielding factornew rate = old rate x transmission factorconfusing reduction with remaining fraction
+Shielding (transmission)new rate = old rate x transmission factorconfusing reduction with remaining fraction

-Radiation unit conversions require care.
-A question may use rem, millirem, sievert, or microsievert depending on context.
-Convert before comparing values.
-Do not compare 0.005 rem with 5 mrem until both are in the same unit.
+Radiation unit conversions require care: a question may use rem, millirem, sievert, or microsievert.
+Recall 1 rem = 1,000 mrem and 1 sievert (Sv) = 100 rem.
+Do not compare 0.005 rem with 5 mrem until both are in the same unit; here they are equal (0.005 rem = 5 mrem).
+Convert before comparing.

-When a question mixes dose rate, time, and distance, solve in steps.
-First adjust the rate for distance or shielding.
-Then multiply by time.
-Finally convert units and compare with the requested answer.
+When a question mixes dose rate, time, and distance, solve in steps: first adjust the rate for distance or shielding, then multiply by time, then convert units and compare with the requested answer.
+Solving in order prevents applying a time multiplier to an uncorrected rate.

 Test Your Knowledge